Current business situation

-Exchanging business cards is customary business practice in Taiwan.
-Hence, it advised that you carry a large supply at all times as several hundred may be required on a short trip.
+Exchanging business cards is customary business practice in Taiwan so it’s advised that you carry a large supply at all times as several hundred may be required on a short trip.
 It is customary to use both hands when presenting and receiving business cards.

-Answer enquiries, proposals, correspondence and invitations as soon as possible and at the very least, send an acknowledgement stating that an answer will follow shortly.
+Answer enquiries, proposals, correspondence and invitations as soon as possible and at the very least, send an acknowledgment stating that an answer will follow shortly.

 While traffic conditions in Taipei can cause delays, a high value is placed on punctuality and as such you should avoid arriving late at appointments.